stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 rm first_genome_1_line.txt

 ```
-- The command cat can be used to join two or more files into a single file.
+- The command *cat* can be used to join two or more files into a single file.
 The order in which the files are joined is determined by the order in which they appear in the command line.
-You can use cat and the > symbol to join files together.
+You can use *cat* and the *">"* symbol to join files together.
-- Having looked at the beginning and end of the genome_1.gff file you should notice that in the GFF file the annotation comes first, then the DNA sequence at the end.
+- Having looked at the beginning and end of the *genome_1.gff* file you should notice that in the GFF file the annotation comes first, then the DNA sequence at the end.
-- We can recreate this file by using cat to join two separate files, genome_1.noseq.gff and genome_1.fa, that contain the annotation and DNA sequence, respectively for genome_1.
+- We can recreate this file by using cat to join two separate files, *genome_1.noseq.gff* and *genome_1.fa*, that contain the annotation and DNA sequence, respectively for genome_1.
 To join together these files use:

 ```bash
 # Join the two files using the cat command